vga101/gaiasky/README.md

 cd gaiasky
 gradle desktop:run
 ```
 Et voilà!
-The Gaia Sky is running on your machine.
+Gaia Sky is running on your machine.

 ######################################################